circleci/lunch-n-learn/README.md

             - one
 ```

-You can read more about workspaces here: https://circleci.com/docs/2.0/workflows/#using-workspaces-to-share-data-among-jobs
+You can read more about Workspaces here: https://circleci.com/docs/2.0/workflows/#using-workspaces-to-share-data-among-jobs

-### SSH-ing into your build
+### SSH'ing into your build

 <img src="images/SSH-screen.jpg" width="100" height="100" />